 Attorney Louis Nizer writes about his participation in some of the most significant trademark, copyright, and defamation cases in the U.S. His engaging writing makes it easy to read this book as he divulges the legal strategies and tactics used to fight these complex cases.
-In the book, Nizer’s section on the defamation cases makes for some thought-provoking reading, and he highlights the harm caused when someone willfully tries to harm another person’s character.
+In the book, Nizer’s section on defamation cases makes for some thought-provoking reading, and he highlights the harm caused when someone willfully tries to harm another person’s character.

 7. The New Lawyer’s Handbook by Karen Thalacker

 Law school prepares you to research, write and think like a lawyer, but experience teaches you much more.
-Karen Thalacker uses this book to give some invaluable tips to help you get through the awkward moments, deal with demanding clients and keep a healthy balance between your professional and personal life.
+Karen Thalacker uses this book to give some invaluable tips to help you get through awkward moments, deal with demanding clients and keep a healthy balance between your professional and personal life.

 8. The Young Lawyer’s Jungle Book: A Survival Guide by Thane Messenger